-Blood samples were taken into two 10 ml tubes and prepared for I-PRF preparation.
-The blood without anticoagulant was then centrifuged at 700 rpm for three minutes (60 g) at room temperature by a Duo Centrifuge (Process for PRF, Nice, France).
+Blood samples were taken into two 10ml tubes and prepared for I-PRF preparation.
+The whole blood without anticoagulant was then centrifuged at 700 rpm for 3 min $(60 \times g)$ at room temperature by a Duo Centrifuge (Process for PRF, Nice, France).
 The upper liquid layer was taken as I-PRF by using a syringe.
 Afterwards, by applying I-PRF into periodontal pockets through perforations at the point of interdental space on individually formed occlusal splints, it was enabled to hold it there for a longer time.
 The I-PRF was applied in one quadrant (study group) of the chosen jaw (mandible or maxilla), whereas the physiological saline was inserted in the opposite side (control group).
 The splint was removed after 15 minutes.
-Treatment allocation was decided by a toss of a coin.
+Treatment allocation was performed by a toss of a coin.

-Statistical analysis
+Statistical Analysis

-Mean values and standard deviation were calculated.
-The Mann-Whitney U-test was performed to determine whether the two groups had similar clinical measurements at baseline and whether one treatment produced better clinical results after a three-month follow-up.
+Mean values and SD were calculated.
+The Mann-Whitney U test was performed to determine whether the two groups had similar clinical measurements at baseline and whether one treatment produced better clinical results after a 3-month follow-up.
 The Wilcoxon signed-rank test was used to analyze whether clinical measurements differed before and after treatment.
 For the whole statistical analysis, a significance level of 5% was used.
-Software package PASW Statistics Version 18.0 (SPSS Inc., Chicago, IL, USA) was used for all calculations.
+A software package SPSS.18 was used for all calculations.